ATROPINE- atropine sulfate solution/ drops

 Artificial respiration with oxygen may be necessary.
 Cooling measures may be needed to help to reduce fever, especially in pediatric populations.

 The fatal adult dose of atropine is not known.
-In pediatric populations, 10 mg or less may be fatal.
+In pediatric patients, 10 mg or less may be fatal.

 • 11.
 DESCRIPTION

-Atropine sulfate ophthalmic solution, USP 1% is a sterile topical anticholinergic for ophthalmic use.
+Atropine sulfate ophthalmic solution, 1% contains atropine an anticholinergic, in a sterile colorless, clear solution for topical ophthalmic use.
 The active ingredient is represented by the chemical structure

 Chemical Structure